 Lawn maintenance is a task that some homeowners choose to handle themselves.
 It seems simple enough.
 Anyone can mow the lawn, right?
 Unfortunately, it’s not quite that simple.
 Landscaping is a skill just like any other, requiring knowledge and specific techniques.
 Lack of such knowledge can lead to unhealthy lawns, dead spots, and sometimes permanent damage to a lawn.

-Although anyone can technically care for their own lawn, many people...[read more]
+Although anyone can technically care for their own lawn, many people still prefer to leave it up for a...[read more]

 (image source: http://www.lawnsmith.co.uk)